 Why is it important? tPA is a medication that is “clot-busting” and can potentially reverse the symptoms and effects of ischemic strokes which must be given within the first 4.5 hours of the start of symptoms.
 Because of this narrow window of time and the unavailability of acute stroke management services, the nationwide average for this treatment is less than 5%.

-MedStar Washington Hospital Center Stroke Program is a certified Comprehensive Stroke Center receiving their certifications from The Joint Commission.
+MedStar Washington Hospital Center Stroke Program is a certified Comprehensive Stroke Center receiving its certifications from The Joint Commission.
 The Joint Commission’s stroke (STK) developed measures in collaboration with the American Heart Association (AHA)/American Stroke Association (ASA)/Brain Attach Coalition (BAC) for use by Disease-Specific Care (DSC)-certified primary stroke centers.

 MedStar Washington Hospital Center recently received the Target Stroke Award for January 2017 after reducing DTN times to 60 minutes or less in greater than 50% eligible ischemic stroke patients.